FindMySchool LogoFindMySchool

 It is also important to be candid about the context.
 The most recent formal evaluation describes a school where many pupils are polite and keen to learn, but where disruption from a minority has been a persistent barrier to calm routines in corridors and classrooms.
 That matters because a child’s day-to-day experience can vary depending on how consistently behaviour is managed across lessons, particularly at transition points and in busy shared spaces.

-Westbourne’s published performance indicators point to outcomes that sit below the England average range for state secondaries.
-In 2024, Attainment 8 was 41.6.
-Progress 8 was -0.38, which indicates pupils made less progress than pupils with similar starting points nationally.
+Westbourne’s current GCSE performance indicators point to outcomes that sit below the middle of the national table for state secondaries.
+In the 2024-25 / 2025 dataset, Attainment 8 is 39.7.
+Progress 8 is -0.38, which indicates pupils made less progress than pupils with similar starting points nationally.
 (These are official measures; the implication is that the academy has work to do on translating curriculum plans into consistently strong outcomes across subjects.)

-A second signal is EBacc: the average EBacc points score was 3.54, compared with an England average of 4.08, and 8.5% achieved grades 5 or above in the EBacc.
+A second signal is EBacc: the average EBacc points score is 3.4, and 8.5% achieved grades 5 or above in the EBacc.
 Together, these figures suggest a need for stronger consistency in subject learning, assessment, and attendance, because sustained progress in a broad academic suite typically depends on those fundamentals.

 Rankings provide additional context for parents comparing local schools.
-Ranked 2,810th in England and 12th in Ipswich for GCSE outcomes (FindMySchool ranking based on official data), results place the academy below England average overall.
+Ranked 3,249th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking based on official data), the academy sits below the middle of the national table.
+The local secondary hub ranks it 17th in Ipswich, with an overall England ranking of 3,687th out of 3,688.

 For families using FindMySchool to short-list, the practical next step is to use the Local Hub comparison view to place these figures alongside nearby options, then check whether the improvement plan trajectory, curriculum offer, and pastoral fit align with your child’s needs and temperament.